cgradwohl/backend-services-2/NOTES.md

 - for now i will shove everything into the src folder so that all the relative paths are the same. (get it to work mode)
 - decided to completely abandon nx file structure

+- this seems to get backend working, but I do not know the consequences this will have later down the road, when we attempt to do more sophisticated tasks with NX.
+I am hoping that this is isolated to this service.